"Your life depends on us."

 Junior Case Officer in series six and seven.
 First introduced as a journalist in a casual relationship with Jo, he becomes embroiled in the activities of Section D after pursuing a story concerning Adam Carter.
 Joins MI-5

 at the start of series seven, and quickly reinstated as a Senior Case Officer.
 Spent two series as Ros Myers' number two, before regaining his post of Section Chief in series nine.
 Threw himself from a rooftop in the last episode of series nine, after his Mysterious Past prior to MI-5 was brought into the open.

-Broken Ace: Comes packaged this way.
+- Broken Ace: Comes packaged this way.
 In fact, press material from Kudos basically says this and also that he's trying to rebuild his skills and regain his former prominence.

-Dark and Troubled Past: His lengthy imprisonment gives him some major issues, especially when it becomes plot-relevant.
+- Dark and Troubled Past: His lengthy imprisonment gives him some major issues, especially when it becomes plot-relevant.

-Heroic BSOD: Has a few of these in series seven and eight due to his imprisonment.
+- Heroic BSOD: Has a few of these in series seven and eight due to his imprisonment.
 Maya's death pushes him into one that leads to his suicide.

-Driven to Suicide: Reaches this at one point in his imprisonment.
+- Driven to Suicide: Reaches this at one point in his imprisonment.
 Flashbacks show his attempt to hang himself - an attempt interrupted by his lead torturer, Darshavin, helping to further imply that Lucas might be Stockholmed.

-Reaches it again at the end of series nine.
+- Reaches it again at the end of series nine.
 This time, no one stops him...

 - Loss of Identity: Undergoes this after becoming trapped between "Lucas the Hero" and "John the Monster".
 Ultimately kills himself after being unable to reconcile the two, and destroying everything he cared about in both lives in the process.

-Prisons Are Gymnasiums: Sort of.
+- Prisons Are Gymnasiums: Sort of.
 Straight after he gets back, Lucas asserts that being in a Russian prison has made him stronger and more wary than ever; Harry retorts that he's half-starved and running purely on adrenaline.

 - The Dog Bites Back: To his former torturers Katchimov and Darshavin when each tires to manipulate him when he gets back to England.

 - The Mole: Subverted and Inverted.
 Seen passing intel to Russian contact and ex-wife Elizavieta, he later reveals that it was "junk intel" designed to get the Russians to trust him so he could find out their plot against Britain.
 Spends the next several episodes pumping his Russian connections for information to help MI-5 in its own mole-hunt.

 A mercenary and one-time applicant to MI5, first introduced in the series nine premiere posing as a prostitute while pursuing the same target as Lucas and Dmitri.
 After her assistance on the mission proves vital to stopping a terrorist attack on London, Lucas presses Harry to re-evaluate her application, leading to her officially joining Section D at the outset of the next episode.

 - Dark and Troubled Past: Comes up in episode two.
 Turns out she once worked with a Columbian drug lord, whom she ended up ripping off.
 Said drug lord comes after her and nearly compromises an MI5 op, which nearly gets her fired right then and there.

 - Put on a Bus: In between series nine and ten, while Harry is temporarily suspended for his handling of the Albany affair, his stand-in Erin Watts fires Beth due to her unsavory past.

 Michael Collingwood (Nicholas Jones)

 at the beginning of series five.
 Also the visionary of a conspiracy working to turn Britain into a virtual police state.

 - Knight Templar: A firm believer of "saving the village by burning it down".
 First manipulates al-Qaeda cells into attacking Britain, then stages his own terrorist attacks, all in the name of getting a series of anti-terrorism measures in place that would effectively erase civil liberties in the name of national security.
 He also assassinates and then discredits key members of Parliament who oppose his plans, and later throws others in jail.

 - Knight Templar: Though slightly less so than Collingwood; Oliver Mace saw the Tom Quinn incident as an opportunity to neuter and subjugate MI-5 for the government's purposes.

-Smug Snake: Never seems to have quite the control on his various gambits as other characters in similar positions of power.
+- Smug Snake: Never seems to have quite the control on his various gambits as other characters in similar positions of power.
 Dear god is he arrogant about said position, though...